Skip to main content

 Considering the thermal, functional, and fluid resistance requirements of the unique auto environment you are specifying will help you and your team make the best TPE selection every time.

 The Sarlink product line, designed specifically for automotive applications, includes both TPS and TPV families of TPEs.
-Our Teknor Apex team is always available to help you navigate your auto part specifications and whether TPV or TPS would be your best option.
+Our Teknor Apex team can help you navigate your auto part specifications and whether TPV or TPS would be your best option.
 Feel free to reach out to connect with one of our experts.

 Looking for more information?
 Download the technical data package below, comparing the physical and mechanical properties of Sarlink® TPV vs. TPS, featuring the workhorse materials from our portfolio.